Flooding: Everything You Need to Know

 Because you could be without power or the ability to get to the store for a few days to several weeks, you should stock up on things you will need.
 This includes:

-- Water: You will need clean water.
-You need to have 4-gallons of water per person per day stored.
+• Water: You will need clean water.
+You need to have 4 gallons of water per person per day stored.
 Read: How to Store Water for Drinking and Cooking.
+You can’t count on using the water in your water heater as a backup plan since water from your local municipality may be contaminated.

-- First Aid supplies: You may not be able to get to the doctor, so, make sure your first aid kits have everything you need.
+• First Aid Kit supplies: You may not be able to get to the doctor, so, make sure your first aid kits have everything you need.
 Read First Aid Kits: Everything You Need to Survive.
-This includes medication you may need.
+This includes medication you may take on a regular basis, plus over-the-counter items for sickness.

 Documents such as your flood insurance policy, birth certificates, social security cards, and other important information should be kept in a waterproof container.
-Additionally, you can create an Important Documents Emergency Binder so you can grab it when you need it.
+Additionally, you can create an Important Documents Emergency Binder so you can grab it when you need to evacuate.

 Know Evacuation Routes

 In many cases, evacuation is the only option.
-So, before you get to the point where you have to evacuate, know the routes you would take.
-Make a plan with members of your household as to where you would go, what you would do, and how to get everyone to a safe location.
+So, before you get to the point where you have to evacuate, know the routes you would take due to less possible flood damage to roads.
+Make a plan with members of your household as to where you would go, how you would get there from various places you frequent, and how to get everyone to a safe location.

 Ready Your Car